 While the wording of articles is generally neutral and sourced there is evidence that NOS supports or perhaps does not reject the right wing anti-immigrant and nationalist positions of the PVV party headed by Geert Wilders.
 For example, in this article “Wilders wipes court in ‘less Moroccan’ case” NOS does not mention that Wilders and the PVV party are right wing nationalists.
 Whereas coverage from the left leaning Guardian accurately identifies Wilders political affiliation as ‘far right.”
 Further, NOS named Wilders the Politician of 2007.

-Overall, we rate Nederlandse Omroep Stichting or NOS Right-Center biased and High for factual reporting based on proper sourcing.
-(M. Huitsing 5/31/2018)
+Overall, we rate Nederlandse Omroep Stichting or NOS Right-Center biased based on story selection that slightly favors the right and High for factual reporting based on proper sourcing.
+By American standards this would be a Least Biased source.
+(M. Huitsing 5/31/2018) Updated (3/9/2019)